-The Dossier Submitter considered a number of uncertainties with a quantitative sensitivity analysis.
+The Dossier Submitter considered several uncertainties with a quantitative sensitivity analysis.
 These include uncertainties related to regulatory action, releases, quantities, prices, and methodological assumptions (i.e. price elasticity of demand, discounting).
 SEAC generally agrees with the categorisation of uncertainties, and with the list of uncertainties presented in Section 3 of the Dossier.
-In the case of discounting, SEAC added their own sensitivity analysis to the Background Document with a 0% discount rate for emissions.
-It was concluded that the choice of the preferred RO to be implemented remain unaffected by the use of a different discount rate.
+In the case of discounting, SEAC has serious concerns with the approach applied by the Dossier Submitter to discounting (i.e. using equal discounting for both costs and emissions), and added its own sensitivity analysis to the Background Document with a 0 % discount rate for emissions.
+Results of this analysis are presented in the SEAC Box added to Section 2.9 of the Background Document.
+It was concluded that reducing the discount rate for emissions increases the cost-effectiveness of ROs.
+The choice of the preferred RO to be implemented remains unaffected by the use of a different discount rate, i.e. RO3 (either adopted immediately or after a one-year transition period) is the best option regardless of the applied discount rate.
+SEAC's conclusion on the preferable RO to be implemented during the transition period based on an assessment of the cost-effectiveness of different combinations (presented in the SEAC box in Section 2.9 of the Background Document) also remains unaffected.